Home > NLP Exercises > Belief Changing Exercises > NLP Exercise - The NLP Belief Creator

 This seems to be a general problem.

-The way around this is to move the image into the center, way off in the distance and then pull it towards you and into the second position.
+The way around this is to move the image into the center, way off in the distance so it almost vanishes and then pull it towards you and into the second position.
+Do this as fast as possible.

 2) The image moves back to it's original position.